wiredfool/python-extension-debugging/README.md

 ## Why

-Python is a nice, safe language that has ways of adding extensions that behave badly.
-So sometimes we need to dig into the extensions as it's running and see what's really happening under the hood.
+Python is a nice, safe language which can run extensions that behave badly, causing interpreter crashes, memory corruption, or memory leaks.
+Sometimes we need to dig into an extension as it's running and see what's really happening under the hood.
+This talk will cover an introduction to working with Python C-API extensions in gdb: setting up your gdb environment, common C-level bugs that can be found, and some of the challenges of using gdb in a dockerized system.

-This is aimed at people who have a decent understanding of python, and a little bit of an understanding of C and how to use it.
+The talk is aimed at people who have a decent understanding of python, and a little bit of an understanding of C and how to use it.
+By the end of the talk, attendees should be able to isolate a crashing bug in an extension.

 Hurdles: